 - 7 nights B & B [incl. hotel taxes] in a mix of comfortable 2-star hotels and charming chambres d’hotes

 - You purchase evening meals with your hosts, except in Nimes, Vauvert and Aigues-Mortes, where options abound.
 Choose there according to budget and taste.
 Your dinner in La Calmette is included in the fees.
 Relevant details are in the dossier and walking notes, along with lunches options en route.

 - We carry your luggage from hotel to hotel, with no per person weight limits¹

 - Several people transfer are included – see tour itinerary below

 - Comprehensive walking dossier, walking Insight Notes™ and 1:25,000 scale maps.

-- 7/7 Emergency phone support with local native English-speaking back up.
+- 7/7 Emergency phone support from 8 ’till late, with local native English-speaking back up.

-¹ This allows you to take more than one piece of luggage per person, but no sensitive equipment such as computers or business equipment.
+¹ This allows you to take more than one piece of luggage per person, but not sensitive equipment such as computers or business equipment.
 Please ask us for further details.

 - Discover a unique medieval pilgrimage trail with its English-speaking experts

 - Enjoy light hiking through the natural regions of Garrigues, Costieres & Camargue to the Mediterranean coast